pmodin/guides/style/git/README.md

    commit.

 ## Branches
-1. Branch `master` contains the latest stable release
+1. Branch `next` contains the latest stable release
 2. Integration branches are namespaced `integration/`
 3. Individual words in branch names are separated by hyphen-minus (`-`)